UK pensions group opposes Sports Direct bonus share plan

 "It would also be preferable to establish a salary for Mr Ashley on which his contribution to a bonus pool could be based, rather than creating an arrangement for him that is different from that of the other board members," he said.

 Ashley, who founded the company in 1982, owns around 58 percent of the company.
-Sports Direct was not immediately available for comment when contacted by Reuters. ($1 = 0.5877 British Pounds) (Reporting by Simon Jessop in London, Karen Rebelo and Esha Vaish in Bangalore)
+Sports Direct was not immediately available for comment when contacted by Reuters. ($1 = 0.5877 British Pounds) (Editing by Laura Noonan; Reporting by Simon Jessop in London, Karen Rebelo and Esha Vaish in Bangalore)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)